Aveygo/rustpotion/README.md

 model.encode("");
 ```
 The resulting embedding will be a vector of length zero.
 May or may not be intended behavior, especially if you try to apply normalization.

-## Final thoughts
-Please don't use in production unless you like living on the edge.
-I hope it's clear that this is more of a hobby project rather than something professionally made.